 What is PULSE?

-PULSE is more than a technology solution it is a state/local approach to accessing health information during disaster.
-Every disaster or emergency is local and state specific—PULSE allows for state and locality customization based on needs, policy and other health information technology.
+PULSE is more than a technical solution—it is a state/local approach to accessing health information during disasters.
+Every disaster affects each state/locality differently, and PULSE allows states and localities to customize their approach based on their needs and policies, or other health information technology (IT) being utilized.

-In addition to a technical solution, states/locals will need to consider other components when launching PULSE:
+In addition to a PULSE technical solution, states/localities need to consider the following:

 - State and local HIE capacity